eisental/SensorLibrary/README.md

 Installation
 -------------
-* Make sure you have RedstoneChips-0.77.jar installed in your craftbukkit plugins folder.
+* Make sure you have RedstoneChips-8.jar installed in your craftbukkit plugins folder.
-* Download the [SensorLibrary-0.1](https://github.com/downloads/eisental/SensorLibrary/SensorLibrary-0.1.jar) jar file.
+* Download the [SensorLibrary-0.11](https://github.com/downloads/eisental/SensorLibrary/SensorLibrary-0.11.jar) jar file.
 * Copy the downloaded jar file into the plugins folder of your craftbukkit installation, keeping its original filename.

 Changelog
 ---------
+#### SensorLibrary 0.11 (14/02/11)
+- Fixed bug in pirsensor.
+- Updated to work with RedstoneChips 0.8

 #### SensorLibrary 0.1 (7/02/11)
 - First release with 2 circuits: photocell and pirsensor.